West of Broad

-Around the corner on 16th Street is the architect Horace Trumbauer's turn-of-the-last century Racquet Club.
-In some other city, it might be called the Athletic Club, which makes it more attractive to younger members than the other clubs, where billliards would be the extent of the excercise.
+Around the corner on 16th Street is the architect Horace Trumbauer's turn-of-the-last-century Racquet Club.
+In some other city, it might be called the Athletic Club, which makes it more attractive to younger members than the other clubs, where billboards would be the extent of the exercise.
 Indoor swimming pools and gymnasia are extremely heavy and thus require expensive steel supports.
-This club not only has a pool, it has squash courts (both old-rule and new-rule), racquets courts (the thirty-foot walls are polished slate), and one of the five court tennis courts still in existence in the country.
+This club not only has a pool, but it also has squash courts (both old-rule and new-rule), racquets courts (the thirty-foot walls are polished slate), and one of the five court tennis courts still in existence in the country.
 Court tennis is a strange game, of which it is said that "if you know the rules and own your own racquet, you are one of the top ten in the country".
-But the game originated in the twelvth Century and was what people meant by "tennis" until 1878, when a game known as "lawn tennis" was invented and took the world by storm.
+But the game originated in the Twelfth Century and was what people meant by "tennis" until 1878, when a game is known as "lawn tennis" was invented and took the world by storm.
 One of the other five court tennis courts is a few miles from the location of the hydrogen bomb factory on the Savannah River, eighty miles from Charleston.
-The duPont Company put it there, and the location is no accident. > is having a hard time filling its space with members, but it would be so appallingly expensive to replace even a part of it, that superhuman efforts are justified to preserve it.
+The DuPont Company put it there, and the location is no accident. > is having a hard time filling its space with members, but it would be so appallingly expensive to replace even a part of it, that superhuman efforts are justified to preserve it.

 The Union League at Broad and Samson Streets, is the one outstanding exception to the decline of the center city men's club.
 When I joined it long ago, the strictest of rules prohibited women from any area except the women's dining room in the basement.
 I still remember the chairman of the admission committee, seated at the end of a long long table of gentlemen in the semi-darkness, intoning to me.
 "I'm going to ask you a question.
 And because I don't want any misunderstanding, I'm going to ask you twice.
 The question is, have you ever, even once, in any national, state or local election -- even once -- ever voted anything except straight Republican?
 Let me repeat, have you ever, even once. . . ?"

 Well, the League lets in Democrats these days, and even quite a few women.
 But what has transformed the League from a declining relic into a thriving center of the Philadelphia social scene has been management.
 The League owns its own new parking garage across Samson Street from the side door, which is itself an innovation with a canopy.
 The dingy old members overnight rooms have been transformed into a four-star hotel, with concierge.
-The old steam rooms are now a modern excercise facility, and the dozen computers in the "business center" are always occupied.
+The old steam rooms are now a modern exercise facility, and a dozen computers in the "business center" are always occupied.
 The menu has been upgraded, the service snappy instead of sleepy.
 The upstairs dining rooms usually have several hundred people for dinner when formerly they were deserted.
 Several times a year the League has an upscale dinner party for five hundred or so guests, that would be in a class with a reception for the King of England.
 Nobody any longer asks why they should be a member; they only ask whether they can afford it.
-Apparently lots of people can, once they have a reason to.
+Apparently, lots of people can, once they have a reason to.

 |Cosmopolitan Club of Philadelphia|

 Over in a nearby short narrow street (we hesitate to call it an alley) near the Racquet Club, is the Cosmopolitan Club, for women only, thank you.
 It's small, probably would have trouble accommodating more than a hundred at a time, but the food and service are great.
-The real reason for the existence of this club is the wish of professional and working women to have a place to gather and support each other's morale, listen to uplifting speeches, help along the younger ones and that sort of thing.
+The real reason for the existence of this club is the wish of professional and working women to have a place to gather and support each other's morale, listen to uplifting speeches, help along with the younger ones and that sort of thing.
 In some ways, the Cosmopolitan Club is the most typical of all Philadelphia clubs.

 |Posted by: Mary Welsh | Sep 14, 2015 3:23 PM|